TunkShif/Arco/README.md

 # Arco
-A simple static generator written powered by python
+A simple static generator written in python

 ### Usage
 ```